raspberrypilearning/puzzle-room/en/step_5.md

 --- /task ---

-The last part is similar to your other puzzles.
-Using a variable called `asteroids`{:class="block3variables"}, you can count how often the **crosshair** touches the **Rocks**.
+The last part is similar to the other puzzles.
+Using a variable called `asteroids`{:class="block3variables"}, count how often the **crosshair** touches the **Rocks**.
 Each time it does, the asteroid variable can increase and the **Rocks** can move to a new position.
 This should only work if your character is at the chair though.

 --- task ---